 What types of audio recordings can you transcribe?

 Ubiqus On Demand can transcribe recorded audio in almost any format.
 We work mainly with digital files, but we can also transcribe cassette tapes, DVDs, or nearly any other physical recording.
 In some cases, we may have to convert your audio into a digital format before we transcribe it.
-For this reason, we highly recommend digital files – they’ll save you time and money, and they can be turned around faster.
+This is why we highly recommend submitting digital files – they’ll save you time and money, and they can be turned around faster.

 How do I submit my audio files?